Vantiq/vantiq-extension-sources/opcuaSource/README.md

 ```
 RULE opcChangeNotification
-when MESSAGE ARRIVES FROM opctest as message
+WHEN EVENT OCCURS ON "/sources/opctest" as sourceEvent

+// Grab the actual value from the event
+var message = sourceEvent.value

 log.info("Got a message: {}", [message])